Judson Allen

-Biography
+Early life

-Allen was born in Plymouth, Connecticut, and attended the public schools there.
-He married Roena Badger, daughter of Lemuel Badger and Sabra Smith, in 1825.
-Roena died on December 2, 1830, and he married her sister, Sabra Badger, on 4 June 1835.
+Judson Allen was born on April 3, 1797, in Plymouth, Connecticut.
+He attended public schools there.

 Career

 Allen was engaged in the lumber industry in Plymouth, before he moved to Harpursville, New York.
-He started his public life in earnest there, becoming the Harpursville postmaster from 1830 to 1839, a judge in the Broome County, New York court for 8 years, and a member of the New York State Assembly from 1836 to 1837.
+He was appointed Harpursville postmaster from 1830 to 1839.
+He then served as a judge in the Broome County, New York court for 8 years and as a member of the New York State Assembly from 1836 to 1837.

 In 1839, Allen was elected on the Democratic ticket to the United States House of Representatives for the twentieth district of New York for the twenty-sixth United States Congress.
-He served from March 3, 1839 to March 3, 1841.
+He served from March 4, 1839 to March 3, 1841.

 Upon leaving the Congress, Allen moved to Saint Louis, Missouri, where he was actively involved in the produce, lumber, marble, and grocery fields.

-Death
+Personal life

+Allen married Roena Badger, daughter of Lemuel Badger and Sabra Smith, in 1825.
+Roena died on December 2, 1830, and he married her sister, Sabra Badger, on 4 June 1835.

-Allen died in St. Louis, Missouri, on August 6, 1880 (age 83 years, 125 days).
-He is interred at Bellefontaine Cemetery, St. Louis, Missouri.
+Allen died in St. Louis, Missouri, on August 6, 1880.
+He is buried at Bellefontaine Cemetery, St. Louis, Missouri.